lumeland/lume.land/docs/advanced/the-data-model.md

 understands (See
 [Standard variables documentation](../creating-pages/page-data.md#standard-variables))
 and other variables considered good practices or common conventions.
-This is a list of all of them:
+This is a list with all of them:

 <!-- deno-fmt-ignore-start -->
 [url](../creating-pages/urls.md) `string`